pkumod/gStore/docs/API.md

 ## Easy Examples

-We provide JAVA and C++ API for ghttp now.
-Please refer to example codes in `api/http/cpp` and `api/http/java`.
+We provide C++, java, python and php API for ghttp now.
+Please refer to example codes in `api/http/cpp`, `api/http/java`, `api/http/python` and `api/http/php`.
 To use these examples, please make sure that executables have already been generated.

-Next, **start up ghttp service by using \texttt{./ghttp} command.** It is ok if you know a running usable ghttp server and try to connect to it. (you do not need to change anything if using examples, just by default).
-Then, for Java and C++ code, you need to compile the example codes in the directory gStore/api/http/.
+Next, **start up ghttp service by using \texttt{bin/ghttp} command.** It is ok if you know a running usable ghttp server and try to connect to it. (you do not need to change anything if using examples, just by default).
+Then, for C++ and java code, you need to compile the example codes in the directory `api/http/cpp/example` and `api/http/java/example`.

 Finally, go to the example directory and run the corresponding executables.
 All these four executables will connect to a specified ghttp server and do some load or query operations.
 Be sure that you see the query results in the terminal where you run the examples, otherwise please go to [Frequently Asked Questions](FAQ.md) for help or report it to us.(the report approach is described in [README](../README.md))